 The Governmental Balance Sheet is showing restricted cash for unclaimed monies that are required to be held for five years before they may be utilized by the City.
 The Statement of Fund Net Position is showing restricted cash in the Water Enterprise Fund which represents cash held for utility deposits from customers whose use is limited to the payment of unpaid utility bills or refunding of the deposit to the customer.
+Restricted assets in the enterprise funds also represent amounts held in trust by the pension and OPEB plans for future benefits.

 City of Zanesville, Ohio

 Notes to the Basic Financial Statements

-For the Year Ended December 31, 2021
+For the Year Ended December 31, 2022